 Completion of the residency does not provide subsequent access to full licensure from the Alberta Dental Association and College.
 For questions regarding pathways to licensure in the Province of Alberta, please contact the Registrar of the Alberta Dental Association and College directly.

-Applications will be accepted until October 15, 2015, for placement in the program starting July 1, 2016.
-In-person interviews are conducted with the short-listed applicants in November.
-Selected applicants will be notified on the first Monday of December.
+Applications will be accepted until September 15, 2016, for placement in the program starting July 1, 2017.
+In-person interviews are conducted with the short-listed applicants in October.
+Selected applicants will be notified at the end of November as per National Matching Services Schedule of dates.